DallasFormulaRacing/software-wiki/docs/onboarding/onboarding-project.md

 - [ ] 1.
 Fork [this repository](https://github.com/DallasFormulaRacing/Onboarding) to your own GitHub account.
 - [ ] 2.
 Clone the repo that you just forked to your local machine.
 - [ ] 3.
 Install the two required packages for the project, which are `pandas` and `plotly`.
 - [ ] 4.
-Download <a href="../../assets/can_data.csv" download="can_data.csv">This CSV</a> to your local machine and place it in the repo folder that you cloned from step one.
+Download <a href="../../assets/can_data.csv" download="can_data.csv">this CSV</a> to your local machine and place it in the repo folder that you cloned from step one.

 ## The project